pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 plot_fits(idata_ar, idata_preds)
 ```

-Here we can that although the model converged and ends up with a reasonable fit to the existing the data, and a **plausible  projection** for future values, we have set the prior specification very poorly in allowing an absurdly broad range of due to the kind of compoudning logic of the auto-regressive function.
+Here we can see that although the model converged and ends up with a reasonable fit to the existing the data, and a **plausible  projection** for future values, we have set the prior specification very poorly in allowing an absurdly broad range of observations due to the kind of compoudning logic of the auto-regressive function.
 For this reason it's very important to be able to inspect and tailor your model with prior predictive checks.

 ## Complicating the Picture